 If your recipe calls for a dry white wine, white wine vinegar is a solid alcohol-free option.
 Since it's made from white wine, it will have some of the intended flavors—but keep in mind that it will be much more acidic.
 Dilute the vinegar with water to tame the acidity; a mix of 50 percent vinegar and 50 percent water should do the trick.

 This may seem like an odd suggestion, but ginger ale has that same sort of dry, sweet taste as white wine, so it works nicely.
 Replace in a recipe calling for sweet white wine with an equal amount of ginger ale.

-If you don't have any of these other ingredients on hand, replace the wine called for with the same amount of water.
+If you don't have any of these other ingredients on hand, replace the wine called for with 3/4 the amount of water.
+(So, a recipe calling for 1 cup of wine could be replaced with 3/4 cup of water.)
 It won't enhance the flavor of your recipe, but it will keep the liquid volumes as intended, ensuring that your dish doesn't turn out dry.